jbeluch/xbmcswift2/docs/quickstart.rst

     @plugin.route('/categories/<category>/')
     def show_videos(category):
-        # Get videos for the provided category
+        '''Display videos for the provided category'''
+        # An incoming URL of /categories/science/ would call this function and
+        # category would have a value of 'science'.
         items = get_video_items(category)
         return plugin.finish(items)

-Currently, there is no type coersion, so all variables plucked from URLs will be strings.
+Currently, there is no type coercion, so all variables plucked from URLs will be strings.

 Now we have a way of directing incoming URLs to specific views.
 But how do we